-A broken freehub is usually made apparent by the loss of power to the back wheel when pedalling.
-While many freehubs can be serviced, it's easier to just replace basic Shimano models.
+A broken freehub is usually made apparent by the loss of power to the back wheel when pedaling.
+While many freehubs can be serviced, it’s easier to just replace basic Shimano models.

 Before you start, you need to make sure you have the correct freehub body, so consult your local bike shop before you buy.